 What does this mean?

 This 180 degree change in the law is likely to open the floodgates of applicants seeking to register trademarks once banned.
 In fact, there have been hundreds of recent filings at the USPTO and this will continue to grow.
 How will this affect businesses and consumers?
 Businesses are now free to create and define a brand that best represents their message, profane or not, and they will be able to seek the broadest protection in their trademark with a U.S. registration.
 On the other hand, consumers will be exposed to bold trademarks and branding that appeals to some and which is highly offensive to others.
 There is no doubt that this ruling will affect branding on a whole new level.

-Gehres Law Group, P.C. can provide assistance with determining if your creative work is eligible to be trademarked or if you should use an alternate approach, such as filing a patent or copyrighting your work product.
+Gehres Law Library can provide assistance with determining if your creative work is eligible to be trademarked or if you should use an alternate approach, such as filing a patent or copyrighting your work product.
 Our legal team will also guide you through the formal process of applying to register your trademark, which can be a difficult process that begins with choosing the correct application.
 Just give us a call at 858-964-2314 or contact us online to find out how we can help; we offer free consultations for new clients.
 Learn more about our trademark flat fee packages here.